inytss/time-series/quiz.md

 # Cross Validation

-We have looked at the trends and seasonality of our `theft_ts` data.
+We have looked at the trend and seasonality of our `theft_ts` data.
 The next step is to build our time series model.
 However, we should split the dataset into training and test data before we make a model.
 In this section, please split the `theft_ts` data into `test_theft` which contains the last 365 days of our data using `tail()` function, and use the rest as `train_theft` using `head()` function.

 ```
 # your code here